 2. Women Take Out Larger Loans Than Men

 According to a CNBC News article, as of 2016, “the average woman left her undergraduate educating owing $21,619, compared with $18,880 for men”.
 This matches up with the AAUW’s conclusion in a 2015-2016 study on student loan debt.
-The organization found that female college students took on student loan debt that was approximately 14% larger than men’s student loan debt.
+The organization found that female college students took on 14% larger student loan debt than men.
 This includes undergraduate degrees, as well as graduate-level degrees such as masters and doctorates.

 But why are women taking on more college debt burden than their male counterparts?
-A potential explanation is that families with boys tend to save more money in college funds than families with girls do.
 One study, in particular, found that “50% of parents who have only boys have money saved for their kids’ college, compared with just 39% of parents who have only girls.”
 As a result, there are fewer savings available and more of a funding gap that female students must fill using student loans.

 Women are also more likely to juggle other responsibilities while completing their degree programs, such as working and/or caring for children.
 As a result, some women take longer to complete their degree programs and may carry more student loans by the time they graduate.